 How Can I Protect Myself from Sexual Harassment and Assault?

-The first step you can take against sexual advances of any type is to firmly tell the harasser to stop and report the conduct.
-If the conduct continues, contact a sexual harassment attorney at Halunen Law, who can help you determine how to move forward in the situation to produce the best possible outcome.
+The first step you can take against sexual advances of any type is to firmly tell the harasser to stop, and then you should report the conduct.
+If the conduct continues, contact our attorneys who specialize in sexual harassment cases.
+They can help you determine how to move forward in the situation to produce the best possible outcome.
 With legal guidance, you can determine the specific scope and impact of the harassment and take legal action to remedy the adverse effects you have experienced as a result, including emotional distress, retaliation and wrongful termination.

 Workplace Sexual Harassment Attorneys in Minnesota

-Halunen Law employment attorneys are experienced in dealing with work-related sexual harassment and assault as well as other difficult employment matters.
+Our lawyers who fight for victims of sexual harassment at work are experienced in dealing with work-related harassment and assault as well as other difficult employment matters.
 Our sexual harassment attorneys can provide the advocacy you need to protect yourself and preserve your right to work in a safe environment.

 Federal and state laws exist to protect employees and guard against wrongful termination.
-During a free, confidential consultation, we can help you figure out if you have grounds to pursue legal action against an employer, or whether to deal with the problem in a different way.
-Schedule a free, confidential consultation with a Minnesota employment law attorney to determine your rights as you consider pursuing legal actions against your aggressor and employer.
+During a free, confidential consultation, our lawyers who fight against sexual harassment in the workplace can help you figure out if you have grounds to pursue legal action against an employer, or whether to deal with the problem in a different way.
+Schedule a free, confidential consultation with a Minnesota-based sexual harassment attorney to determine your rights as you consider pursuing legal actions against your aggressor and employer.
 Call 612-605-4098 to schedule your consultation.